AI Engine/DSP/Window IO

 - Filter coefficients

-- Specifies the filter coefficients as a vector of (N+1)/4+1 elements, where 'N' is a positive integer that represents the filter length and must be in the range 4 to 240 inclusive.
+- This field should be specified with the asymmetric filter coefficients and must be in the range 4 to 240 inclusive.

 - Input window size (Number of samples)

 - Describes the number of samples used as an input to the filter function.
-The number of values in the output window will be the Input window size divided by two by virtue of the halfband decimation factor.
+The number of values in the output window will be equal to input window size also by virtue of the single rate nature of this function.

 - Scale output down by 2^